15 Largest Privately Owned Edtech Companies in the World (2026 Update)

-In this article, you’ll find the top 15 privately owned edtech companies in the world, ranked by their overall valuation in 2020.
+In this article, we present the top 15 privately owned edtech companies worldwide, ranked by their valuation in 2026.

 15 Largest Privately Owned EdTech Companies in the World